Kiln Maintenance Guide: Tips for Top Performance

 Kiln Temperature Maintenance

 Temperature control is a crucial aspect of kiln maintenance, as working with high temperatures can be potentially hazardous.
-Monitoring the temperature inside your kiln is essential if you want consistent results with each firing.
+Monitoring the temperature and the rate of heating inside your kiln is essential for consistent results with each firing.

-Overfiring can cause damage to the kiln and your work, while not enough heat will result in the clay not vitrifying and the glaze not melting properly.
+Overfiring can damage the kiln and your work, while insufficient heat can prevent the clay from vitrifying and the glaze from melting properly.
 So it’s essential to keep track of your kiln’s temperature.

 Most newer Kilns have a thermocouple unless you have a kiln sitter or operate your kiln manually with Pyrometric Cones, also known as witness cones.